Game Brush Number: Complete graphs

 Our proof of the upper bound of Theorem~\ref{thm:complete} is more technical.
 For this proof, we consider a generalization of the original game.
 In our abstraction of the brushing game on $K_n$, players alternately place brushes on a game board, with the game ending once the ``critical triangle'' is full.
 In particular, the board we have been considering has $n$ columns, and the critical triangle has height $n-1$.
 To prove the upper bound, we consider the family of games $\mathcal{BG}(w,h,t)$.
 Each such game is similar to the original, except that the game board has ``width'' $w$, the critical triangle has height $h$, and the game begins with $t$ consecutive turns by Max.
-Formally, in $\mathcal{BG}(w,h,t)$, Min and Max place brushes in columns of the game board (indexed $1, 2, \ldots, w$).
-The game begins with $t$ consecutive turns by Max; after this point, the players alternate turns.
-As before, we say that column $i$ {\em fires} once the number of brushes in that column is at least $h-2i+2$ and all lesser-indexed columns have already fired.
-Neither player may play brushes in any column that has fired, and we require that at all times, column $i$ has at least as many brushes as column $j$ whenever $i < j$.
-The game ends once all columns have fired.
-(As in the original game, this is equivalent to saying that the ``critical triangle'' with height $h$ and ``slope'' $-2$ has been filled with brushes.)
-Note that $\mathcal{BG}(n,n-1,0)$ is equivalent to the original brushing game on $K_n$.